Best Things to See in Lisbon in Three Days

 Metro – direct from the airport to Lisbon centre

 Bus – direct from the airport to Lisbon centre.
-Check route for stops close to your hotel or Airbnb
+Check the route for stops close to your hotel or Airbnb

-Taxi/Uber – ideal if you have large bags or if you book a mini-van taxi/uber
+Taxi/Uber – ideal if you have large bags or if you book a mini-van taxi/Uber

 For more information, we suggest you check the Lisbon Airport Transport here.